 Once you’ve completed those steps, consider hiring a local SEO expert.
 They can work on raising your rank within your area for local search terms.
 Remember if you want to rank on page 1, and you’re in a very competitive space you need to start local and work up from there.

-Tap into micro-influencers and get to know them.
+Another new digital marketing trend that’s been catching on revolves around engaging micro-influencers.
 Getting a shout out from a credible source on social media can gain you major brownie points in your industry.
 Someone who has a large following might not have a high engagement rate.
 Learn someone’s engagement rate before you negotiate anything with them.

 For Instagram you can check out this free service which will tell you a person’s engagement rate on Instagram.
 Anything higher than 8% is recommended.